zjin-lcf/HeCBench/README.md

   The MD5 Hash function (https://github.com/vetter/shoc/)

 ### memcpy
-  Memory copy from a host to a device
+  A benchmark for memory copy from a host to a device

 ### mkl-sgemm
   Single-precision floating-point matrix multiply using Intel<sup>®</sup> Math Kernel Library